 Simple vacuuming is the best and most proven way to get head lice out of the carpet.
 The suctioning power of the vacuum has been proven to be effective at picking up lice.

-How to kill lice in carpet?
+How do you kill lice in carpet?

-The most effective way to kill lice in carpet is vacuuming.
+The most effective way to kill lice in the carpet is vacuuming.
 Once lice are vacuumed up, place them in a garbage bag, and take the garbage out.
 Lice without a human host will soon dehydrate and die.

 Should I shampoo the carpet after lice?